bocchino/AppleCore/README.txt

 supported.
 I've no plans to change that any time soon.
 I'm most interested in the "old school" Apple II with Woz's original monitor, integer BASIC, and the 40 column display installed.
-The only newer features I really care about are booting DOS (essential) and lower-case characters (nice, but not essential).
-All the rest of the newer firmware features like 80-character displays, double hi-res graphics, alternate character sets, auxiliary memories, etc. are nice, but they are also a headache to program and destroy the simplicity and elegance of Woz's original design.
+The only newer firmware features I really care about are booting DOS (essential) and lower-case characters (nice, but not essential).
+Other features like 80-character displays, double hi-res graphics, alternate character sets, auxiliary memories, etc. are nice, but they are also a headache to program and destroy the simplicity and elegance of Woz's original design.

 11. SHELL EDITOR